OM System OM-3

 The OM-3 boasts OM System's most recent autofocus system, delivering focusing accuracy and performance comparable to the OM-1 Mark II.

-The OM-3 features 1,053 cross-type AF points covering the entire sensor area (100%).
+• It features 1,053 cross-type AF points covering the entire sensor area (100%).

-The advanced machine learning-based subject detection modes recognize and track fast-moving and small subjects (humans, vehicles, aircraft, trains, birds, and animals) across the entire frame.
+• Advanced machine learning-based subject detection modes recognize and track fast-moving and small subjects (humans, vehicles, aircraft, trains, birds, and animals) across the entire frame.
 At 50 frames per second, this system achieves a remarkable hit rate of nearly 100%, even in challenging conditions with full white balance and exposure metering enabled.

 Shutter, Drive System, and Buffer